Report on Government Services 2018

 The Report on Government Services (the Report) provides information on the equity, efficiency and effectiveness of government services in Australia, which contributes to the wellbeing of all Australians by encouraging improvements in these services.
 The Report is used by governments to inform planning and evaluation of policies, for budgeting (including to assess the resource needs and performance of government agencies) and to demonstrate government accountability.

-The Report is currently undergoing an internal review with the aim of streamlining the current content to focus on information that is directly relevant and of significant influence to the performance of government services, including reviewing the objectives and indicators in each service area.
-While the review process is ongoing, some changes arising as a result of the review have been implemented in this Report.
+The Report has undergone an internal review with the aim of streamlining the current content to focus on information that is directly relevant and of significant influence to the performance of government services, including reviewing the objectives and indicators in each service area.
+Changes arising as a result of the review, including identification of indicators to address gaps in reporting against all service area objectives, have been implemented in this Report.

 Reasons for measuring performance

 Measuring the performance of government service delivery and public reporting creates incentives for better performance by:

 - helping to clarify government objectives and responsibilities